Havanese Breed Information

 Havanese Health

 Most Havanese dogs live long healthy lives without any serious ailments that affect the quality of their life.
 Like all dogs, they may be prone to certain conditions that are inherited as a breed, developed individually, or that are a result of old age.
-Among possible Havanese health issues are allergies, deafness, patellar luxation, Leg Calve Perthes, and hip dysplasia.
+Among possible Havanese health issues are allergies, deafness, dental issues, and ear infections.

 Havanese Lifespan